pixelastic/aberlaas/docs/src/setup/circleci.md

 ---

 The `aberlaas setup` command will automatically **follow** your repository on CircleCI.
-This means that each git push on the `master` branch will trigger a run of `aberlaas ci`.
+This means that each git push on the `main` branch will trigger a run of `aberlaas ci`.

 See the [aberlaas ci](/ci/) command for more details.